uqlibrary/technology-training/OpenRefine/openrefine.md

 ### Facetting and filtering

-> What are facets and filters in OpenRefine?
+> What are filters and facets in OpenRefine?
 How can they help me navigate data?
 > How can I correct common data issues?

+#### Filters

+You can apply a **text filter** to your data to do a search a restrict the displayed items to it.

+In the column drop-down menu, you can use the `Text filter` item and specify any string you want to filter for.

+For example, try filtering the `Subjects` column with the term `physic`.

+If you search for an author name, notice how the "rows" and "records" view will change how much is displayed?
+We can stick to "records" to have all the associated information.

 #### Facets